IvanM1902/Java-visuals-Project/README.md

 When the code is run, the music plays and a visual experience begins, taking the user on a journey where they see many different transitions, lights, colours and movement.
 Every sound and every beat is replicated with colour and movement which is satisfying and enjoyable to watch.

 case 0:
-For this case we used mapping function to draw 4 lines on the screen starting from the middle and that go in 4 corners of the screen and using the lepred buffer so that the behavior of the lines changes with the bit of the song.
+For this case we used mapping function to draw 4 lines on the screen starting from the middle and that go in 4 corners of the screen and using the lerped buffer so that the behavior of the lines changes with the beat of the song.
+The idea was to make it look like a spotlight (bottom lines), but then we thought we would make an X with the end of the lines expanding and conveying its colours.

 ![Sketch](java/data/Case0.png)

 case 1:
-This case we used a circle funtion to represent some dots on the screen in the shape of a circle so they are a spider web molecule shape that looks nice and change by the bit of the song.
+This case we used a circle funtion to represent some dots on the screen in the shape of a circle so they are a spider web molecule shape that looks nice and change by the beat of the song.

 ![Sketch](java/data/Case1.png)

 case 2:
 The cube rotates on the x, y, and z axis using the pushMatrix which is a function that saves the current coordinate system to the stack and the popMatrix which is a function that restores the prior coordinate system.
 We used translate to specify an amount to displace objects within the display window.
+The idea came from when a team mate brought in a rubik's cube and we came up with an ida of sketching out a cube with smaller cubes connecting together and expanding with the beat of the song.

 ![Sketch](java/data/Case2.png)

 case 3:
+The rotating pyramid rotates on the x, y, and z axis and by adding the lerpedBuffer, is expands to the beat of the song.
+The pyramid's vertices are drawn relative to a centerpoint, so using the Translate() function, we can place it properly in the middle of the screen.

 ![Sketch](java/data/Case3.png)

 case 4:
+This case generates multiple cicles in a spiral effect which can make the user feel like they are falling through the universe.
+The circles move and expand with the song.

 ![Sketch](java/data/Case4.png)

 case 5:
-For this case we used the circle function to map it in the circle and expand in to more circles that change by the bit of the song
+For this case we used the circle function to map it in the circle and expand in to more circles that change by the beat of the song.
+Also it looks like a colourful donut and it becomes even bigger.
 ![Sketch](java/data/Case5.png)

 case 6:
-For this case we combined the spider web dots from case 1 and added line function that make up a shape of a sun with a configuration of circles outside that change by the bit of the song.
+For this case we combined the spider web dots from case 1 and added line function that make up a shape of a sun with a configuration of circles outside that change by the beat of the song.

 ![Sketch](java/data/Case6.png)